FlexMeasures/flexmeasures/documentation/cli/commands.rst

 Command Line Interface (CLI)
 =============================

-FlexMeasures comes with a command-line utility, which helps to to manage data.
+FlexMeasures comes with a command-line utility, which helps to manage data.
 Below, we list all available commands.

 Each command has more extensive documentation if you call it with ``--help``.

 We keep track of changes to these commands in :ref:`cli-changelog`.
-You can also get the current overview over the commands yiu have available by:
+You can also get the current overview over the commands you have available by:

 .. code-block::

     flexmeasures --help

-This will also show commands made available through Flask and the installed extensions (e.g. `Flask-Security <https://flask-security-too.readthedocs.io>`_, or `Flask-Migrate <https://flask-migrate.readthedocs.io>`_).
-These are also very interesting for admins (and partially come up in this documentation).
+This also shows admin commands made available through Flask and installed extensions (such as `Flask-Security <https://flask-security-too.readthedocs.io>`_ and `Flask-Migrate <https://flask-migrate.readthedocs.io>`_), of which some are referred to in this documentation.

-``add`` : Add data
+``add`` - Add data
 --------------

 ================================================= =======================================